 1/4 cup maple syrup, to taste

 Assorted berries – strawberries, raspberries, blueberries, currants

-Add almonds, coconut, dates, raspberries, coconut oil and salt to a food processor and process for a few seconds until crumbly.
-Grease six mini tart pans with coconut oil, press the mixture into the base and sides of the pans, and place into the freezer.
-Combine coconut milk, rice malt syrup and agar agar in a saucepan, whisk to combine and bring to boil on a medium heat.
+Add all base ingredients into a food processor and process for a few seconds until crumbly.
+Grease six mini tart pans with coconut oil, press the mixture into the base and sides of the pans.
+Place filling ingredients into a saucepan, whisk to combine and bring to boil on a medium heat.
 Turn to simmer and cook for 2-3 minutes whisking constantly.
 Pour ½ cup of filling in each tart pan, chill to set in the fridge for 1-2 hours.
 To serve, gently remove tart from the pan, place on a plate and decorate with berries.